 Figure 3.
-Map of the San Joaquin Regional Management Unit (RMU) and its watersheds (4th field HUCs).
-Drainages mentioned in the text and tables are labeled.
+San Joaquin Regional Management Unit (RMU) and its watersheds (4th field HUCs), with current and historical distribution of Pacific Lamprey in 4th order and higher streams (Reid and Goodman 2017).

 Historical Range Extent

 Pacific Lamprey are assumed to have been widely distributed and abundant historically in the San Joaquin River and its larger eastern tributaries.
 Possible exceptions include the higher gradient reaches of small or seasonal tributaries, based on historical records, current distribution, available habitat and lack of natural barriers (Reid and Goodman 2017; in prep.).
 Although there was anecdotal mention of lampreys in Lake Tulare, the southernmost historical range is considered to have been the Kings River, the northernmost tributary, which connected northwards into the San Joaquin in wet years.
 The range limit for anadromous salmonids along the Sierran foothills is also considered to have been the Kings drainage (Yoshiyama et al. 1998).
 The western foothills in the San Joaquin Valley are in the rain shadow of the coast ranges and seasonal drainages are intermittent in their lower reaches, with only pockets of perennial habitat in their uppermost reaches.
 Many are considered fishless (Moyle 2002).
 Similar hydrologic conditions probably existed in the past.
 We have no evidence of lampreys of any species in these western valley drainages.